Ageing and Sleeping

 Understanding Insomnia:

-There are several types of insomnia: short-term insomnia (acute) and long-term (chronic).
+There are two types of insomnia: short-term insomnia (acute) and long-term (chronic).

 Acute vs. Chronic Insomnia